Palazzo Paternò del Toscano

-The Palazzo Paternò del Toscano, also known as the Palazzo del Toscano, is an notable palace in Piazza Stesicoro, in the center of Catania, region of Sicily, southern Italy.
+The Palazzo Paternò del Toscano, also known as the Palazzo del Toscano, is a notable palace in Piazza Stesicoro, in the center of Catania, region of Sicily, southern Italy.
 The building now houses many shops, but is also used by schools, and for cultural programs.
 The white stone facade stands before the Monument to Vincenzo Bellini and rises in contrast to the palace across via Aetna, the white and black Palazzo Tezzano.

 History

-The construction of a palace at this site was commissioned by family of the Tedeschi Bonadies, Barons of Villermosa, in the 18th-century during the urban renewal occurring after the 1693 earthquake.
+The construction of a palace at this site was commissioned by family of the Tedeschi Bonadies, Barons of Villermosa, in the 18th century during the urban renewal occurring after the 1693 earthquake.
 The architect Giovanni Battista Vaccarini, who designed many of the Baroque structures in the city, was engaged, but his work only achieved a first floor.
-In 1858 the palace was acquired by the aristocrat Antonino Paternò, first Marquis of Toscano, and mayor (sindaco) of Catania.
+In 1858 the palace was acquired a member of the Paternò family, a major Sicilian noble house and, in particular, by Antonino Paternò, first Marquis of Toscano, and mayor (sindaco) of Catania.
 Much of Vaccarini's work is obscured by long-standing scaffolding.
 With new ownership, continued construction and refurbishment was performed by Luigi Poletti and finally Enrico Alvino in 1870.
 To the latter architect, we owe the neoclassical lines, and he guided the interior decoration of the palace.
 Construction was complete by 1873.